TamasKn/kraken2-guide/index.md

 ```
 The script will read the names of the files, running FastQC with pair-end input and creates a result with the pair name.

-If the concept seems difficult here are some brief tutorials:
+If the concept seems difficult, here are some brief tutorials:
 - [Bash in general](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/)
 - [Loops in Bash](https://www.geeksforgeeks.org/bash-scripting-for-loop/)